 Researchers have identified a number of herbal and nutritional supplements that can prevent or slow the progression of memory loss, mild cognitive impairment, and Alzheimer’s disease.
 But four stand out as being especially effective.
 Because symptoms don’t manifest until years or decades after they begin, these four supplements … Read More

-In the world of medicine, fibromyalgia is a relatively new disease; the first controlled study that validated the symptoms of fibromyalgia was published in 1981, and the American Pain Society issued the first treatment guidelines for fibromyalgia in 2005.
+Fibromyalgia is a relatively new disease: It wasn't until 1981 that the first controlled study to identify symptoms of fibromyalgia was published.
+And it wasn't until 2005 that the American Pain Society issued the first treatment guidelines for fibromyalgia.